AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/ReuseLastPort.rst

     - ``create_net_socket()`` uses the ``socket()`` function to create a new socket descriptor.
       It also  ensures that the socket allows address reuse using the ``SO_REUSEADDR`` option.
-This allows the operating system to bind to a recently used ephemeral port, even if it hasn’t fully released it yet ensuring smoother reconnections and better compatibility across different platforms.
+This allows the operating system to bind to a recently used ephemeral port, even if it hasn't fully released it yet ensuring smoother reconnections and better compatibility across different platforms.

 Enhance the ``anj_udp_connect`` function to integrate the ``create_net_socket``